brunokatekawa/brunokatekawa/README.md

 ### :mag_right: Data Analysis

 Analyze the data in order to extract meaningful insights that will leverage your business.
-The findings are clearly presented in reports of tools.
+The findings are clearly presented in reports or tools.

 ### :crystal_ball: Data Analytics